 Nadgee Wilderness Walk: National Parks web page with practical information for walking this section from Merrica River to Mallacoota.

-Click on an icon to download a zipfile containing either GPX or KMZ files of the entire Great South Coast Walk and track variations.
+Click on the icon to download a zipfile containing GPX files of the entire Great South Coast Walk and track variations.
 Remember, this route data is for visual representation during trip planning and is not intended as a navigation tool.
 You should carry hard-copy maps with you when walking the route.
 Do not rely on electronic equipment, as batteries might expire and the device might fail or break.